theevo/CategorySwiper/Discovery-tree.md

 ## UI

+- Surface uncleared transactions before current month
+    - get transactions from last 12 months
+    - preview SwipedAllCardsView with transactions requiring scrolling
+    - ✅ edit NoTransactionsView to "no uncleared transactions this month"

 - ✅ make "Uncategorized" category the default placeholder
     - ✅ refactor: find() will return placeholder Category if not found
     - ✅ "Uncategorized" vs "No Matching Category"[^19]